 Depends on the style of your event!
 It can be classical, pop, or a combination.
 All of the pieces listed above will work well as background music for a party.

 Absolutely!
-A singer is the perfect addition to a piano, allowing you to have the full song experience.
-Some pianists can sing as well as play – you can specify this when you request a booking.
+A singer is a perfect addition to a piano, allowing you to have the full song experience.
+Don’t forget, some pianists can sing as well as play – we have a wonderful list of wedding singer pianists which would give you this option.

 We advise booking as soon as possible, especially if you have special musical requests, but we handle last-minute bookings all the time at Encore and can easily find a pianist at short notice.

-Each pianist will set their own rates, but expect a fee of £150 – £200 for two 60-minute sets plus travel and amplification expenses if applicable.
-Some pianists have a set fee for an event while some will charge hourly.
+Each pianist will set their own rates but expect a fee of £150 – £200 for two 60-minute sets plus travel and amplification expenses if applicable.

 You may have to factor in travel costs if the pianist is not local.
 Most musicians have a set radius from their home (generally 15-20 miles) and charge extra for any travel outside that area.
 We have pianists all over the country, so we can usually find someone close to your location.